‘Snowman in the Forest’ to Feature Carriage Rides, Ice Skating, Chili Cook-Off, Much More - NewsBreak

 FORD CITY, Pa. — Armstrong County dispatch confirms that a house fire has broken out in Ford City Saturday afternoon.
 Fire crews were alerted to the fire impacting the 800 block of Sixth Avenue around 4 p.m.
 Pittsburgh's Action News 4 is on the way to the scene to...

-Police: Area Woman Allegedly Drives Under Influence to Walmart, Steals Multiple Items

-YOUNG TWP., Pa.
-(EYT) – An area woman was arrested after police say she stole multiple items from Walmart and drove to the store while under the influence.
-According to Punxsutawney-based State Police, troopers responded to Walmart on State Route 119 in Young Township, Jefferson County, for a report of retail theft around 8:02 p.m. on Thursday, January 12.
+CANAL TWP., Pa.
+(EYT) – State Police in Franklin are asking for the public’s help with information regarding a burglary of the Penelec Substation in Canal Township.
+According to Franklin-based State Police, troopers responded to the Penelec Substation at 2350 Old Route 322 in Canal Township, Venango County, for a report of criminal mischief and theft on Thursday, January 12.

 Comments / 0